 You can limit access to the Setup Program or to the system using the Supervisor and User password options (the Supervisor password gives you access to the Setup Program and the system; the User password, only to the system).
 Note that you must create a supervisor password before you create a user password.
-If you select the User Security option first, the following dialog box will appear:

-When you select the Supervisor Security option, a dialog box (shown below) will appear, allowing you to enter a password.
+When you select the Supervisor Security option, a dialog box will appear, allowing you to enter a password.
 You may either type the password in, or click on the onscreen buttons.
 Your password must be between one and six characters long.

 Once you have entered your new password, you will be asked to confirm it.
 If the two passwords do not match, you will be prompted to enter a new password, and then to confirm it.
 This will continue until you enter the same series of characters both times.
 Once this is accomplished, a dialog box will appear and notify you that the Supervisor Password has been installed.
 You may then select the User Security option and enter a password for the user.
 You can enter a new User password at any time simply by selecting the User Security option, and typing in a new password.
 To enter a new Supervisor password, select the Supervisor Security option.
 You will be asked to enter the current password.
 After you do so, you will be prompted to enter the new password.